egch/azure-az104-flashcards/ManageAzureIdentities.md

 Policies are inherited

+Can you assign the Azure Policy exclusion at the Tenant Root Group Level? **NO** :bangbang:

 ### Not allowed resource types
 Not allowed resource types (Deny): Prevents a list of resource types from being deployed. - so these resources cannot be modified. :bangbang:
 ### Remediation